NadavIs56/Skin_Disease_AI/README.md

 ##     <p align = "left"> Our project consists of the following files: </p>
+•	preprocessing.py: This code loads the entire dataset, perform the required image preprocessing, and splits the images into train, validation and test sets.

+•	sets_visualization.py: This code used to show the distribution of the different skin lesions' types through the train, validation and test sets.

 •	augmentation.py: Code for adding augmented images to our dataset for classes with a lack of images.

+•	model.py: The code we used to build our Xception model for skin lesion diagnosis.

 •	evaluate.py: Code for evaluating our model for fine-tuning and better understanding.
 It shows the confusion matrix, accuracy and loss histograms, and classification  report.

-•	model.py: The code we used to build our Xception model for skin lesion diagnosis.

 •	predict.py: Code for prediction a batch of images from a directory, using our model.

-•	preprocessing.py: This code loads the entire dataset, perform the required image preprocessing, and splits the images into train, validation and test sets.